oceanprotocol-archive/OEPs/7/README.md

 * Any kind of object Ocean SHOULD have a DID allowing users to uniquely identify that object in the system
 * An Actor's **DID** can be resolved to get access to a **DDO** using an on-chain resolver
 * An Asset ID is the HASH of the Asset Metadata
-* An Asset's **DID** is defined as the DID of the Actors providing the metadata of the asset, extended with the Asset ID as part of the DID path
+* An Asset can be identified using the DID of the Actor providing the metadata of the asset, extended with the Asset ID as part of the DID path
 * The function to calculate the HASH MUST BE standard